China guide Shanghai gay

 Crowd Size Gold StarGold Star

-A gay bar that was a coffee friendly space within the gayborhood compound near Riink, Roxie and Palace etc... but now moved to new location up in Putuo within the “Brilliance 1912 Creative Industrial Park” and more of a bar.
+A gay bar whose brand was once a lovely coffee friendly space within the gayborhood compound near Riink, Roxie and Palace etc... but now moved to new location up in Putuo within the “Brilliance 1912 Creative Industrial Park” and now just another bar, no longer with coffee… very “cliquey” crowd that keeps to their own groups.
+Chinese style toilets.
+Reasonable pricing, but no English.

 WeChat IDWeChat ID : HIROhouse